NixOS/rfcs/rfcs/0000-flakes.md

   references (described below).

-* `outputs`: A function that, given an attribute set containing the outputs of each of the inputs, yields the Nix values provided by this flake.
+* `outputs`: A function that, given an attribute set containing the outputs of each of the input flakes keyed by their identifier, yields the Nix values provided by this flake.
+Thus, in the example above, `inputs.nixpkgs` contains the result of the call to the `outputs` function of the `nixpkgs` flake, and `inputs.nixpkgs.packages.fuse` refers to the `packages.fuse` output attribute of `nixpkgs`.

+  In addition to the outputs of each input, each input in `inputs` also contains some metadata about the inputs.
+These are:

+  * `outPath`: The path in the Nix store of the flake's source tree.
+This means that you could import Nixpkgs in a more legacy-ish way by writing

+        with import inputs.nixpkgs { system = "x86_64-linux"; };

+    since `nixpkgs` still contains a `/default.nix`.
+In this case we bypass its outputs entirely and only use the flake mechanism to get its source tree.

+  * `rev`: The commit hash of the flake's Git repository.

+  * `revCount`: The number of ancestors of the revision `rev`.
+This is not available for `github:...` repositories (see below), since they're fetched as tarballs rather than as Git repositories.

+  * `lastModified`: The commit time of the revision `rev`, in the format `%Y%m%d%H%M%S` (e.g. `20181231100934`).
+Unlike `revCount`, this is available for both Git and GitHub repositories, so it's useful for generating (hopefully) monotonically increasing version strings.

+  The special input named `self` refers to the outputs and source tree of *this* flake.

   A number of outputs have a special meaning, as discussed below.

 ## Well-known outputs